rsalmond/TIL/isms.md

 Empiricism: the view that knowledge can only be gained, if at all, by experience.

+Epiphenominalism: consciousneses is a byproduct / side effect, it has no causal influence.

 Fideism: "faith-ism", the view that faith is superior to reason at identifying truth, particularly religious truth.

 Logical Positivism: born of empiricism, a movement which aims to make philosophy as authoritative as physical sciences.
 Rejects many claims about ethics, theology, metaphysics as "cognitively meaningless" as they cannot be verified by empirical observation.